ysmood/whisper/README.md

 # To sign and encrypt the data, you can use the `-s` flag.
 whisper -s='@ysmood' -e='@jack' hello.txt > hello.wsp

+# Print the meta data of the whisper file to see who is the sender.
+whisper -m hello.wsp

 # To verify the signature and decrypt the data.
 # If -s flag is not provided, it will only decrypt the data.
 whisper -s='@ysmood' hello.wsp